What comes next?

 A timeline history of NEIU and its properties on Bryn Mawr

 Northeastern Illinois University intends to redevelop its property between Kimball and Bernard.
 The Hollywood-North Park Community Association insists that community voice be a part of this process.
-We are hosting community meetings with that goal in mind:
+We hosted two community meetings with that goal in mind:

 After the real estate services firm Jones Lang LaSalle conducts an analysis of the possible uses of this property, the NEIU Board of Trustees is expected to evaluate its options beginning in April.

 As part of its long-term strategic plan (“Decade of Dreams”), Northeastern Illinois University announces its intent to purchase additional property along Bryn Mawr.
 The plan includes mixed-use student housing on Bryn Mawr in addition to other campus improvements.
 (See the original 2014 map here.)

 NEIU declares its intention to use the power of eminent domain to acquire private property on Bryn Mawr Avenue in order to build student dormitories.

 The University begins convening the Northeastern Neighborhood Network to facilitate communication with neighbors.
 The group meets through November 2017.

 NEIU decides to build student housing on its existing campus first while still pursuing the Bryn Mawr properties.

 NEIU wins court approval to finalize its acquisition of the entire 3400 block of West Bryn Mawr via the State’s power of eminent domain.

 Dr. Gloria Gibson becomes president of NEIU.